 - The Mercedez Benz team in The Gumball Rally, played by J. Pat O'Malley and Vaugn Taylor.

-- The "I travel on this train regularly!
-Twice a week!" guy in A Hard Day's Night.
+- The Beatles encounter one during their train ride in A Hard Day's Night.

 - Mr. Banks from Mary Poppins.
 At least, until Mary's message gets through.